LiZhuoRan0/2025-JSAC-RadiationPatternReconfigurableAntenna/README.md

     </figcaption>
 </figure>

-Simulation codes for our paper, titled *Radiation Pattern Reconfigurable FAS-Empowered Interference-Resilient UAV Communication*, which has been accepted by **IEEE JSAC** and will be available on [arXiv](https://arxiv.org/) and [IEEE](https://ieeexplore.ieee.org/Xplore/home.jsp) soon.

 ## Abstract
 The widespread use of uncrewed aerial vehicles (UAVs) has propelled the development of advanced techniques on countering unauthorized UAV flights.